 Beyond reduced camping costs, workamping often provides:

-A consistent home base for children
+- A consistent home base for children

-Opportunities to build friendships at the campground
+- Opportunities to build friendships locally

-A slower, more grounded version of RV travel
+- A slower, more grounded version of RV travel

-A sense of community with other families
+- A sense of community with other families

-Valuable life lessons in responsibility and adaptability
+- Valuable life lessons in responsibility and adaptability

 Frequently Asked Questions About Full Time RV Living With Kids